OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

 # 🐞 Creating a CSS-Only Circular Progress Bar

-This document details the creation of a circular progress bar using only CSS.
-No JavaScript is required.
-This example uses CSS variables for easy customization.
+This document details how to create a circular progress bar using only CSS.
+No JavaScript is required!
+This technique leverages CSS gradients and the `clip-path` property for a smooth and visually appealing effect.
+We'll be using standard CSS3 properties, no frameworks like Tailwind are necessary for this example.

 **Description of the Styling:**

-This technique leverages the `clip-path` property with a circle to create the progress bar's arc.
-A background circle provides the track, while a foreground circle, clipped using `clip-path`, shows the progress.
-CSS variables control the size, colors, and progress percentage.
+The circular progress bar is created using a single `div` element.
+We style this `div` to be a circle using `border-radius: 50%`.
+A `linear-gradient` is used to create a colored arc representing the progress.
+The `clip-path` property, combined with a rotated `conic-gradient`, masks the gradient to reveal only the desired portion of the circle, simulating the progress.
+We use variables for easy customization of the progress percentage and colors.

 **Full Code:**